publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch3/schX/m__us_usc_t12_s371c–1.md

         (1) the term “affiliate” has the meaning given to such term in [section 371c of this title][/us/usc/t12/s371c] (but does not include any company described in section  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Probably should be “subsection”. </sup></sup>  (b)(2) of such section or any bank);

-        (2) the terms “bank”, “subsidiary”, “person”, and “security” (other than security as used in subsection (b) of this section) have the meanings given to such terms in [section 371c of this title][/us/usc/t12/s371c]; and
+        (2) the terms “bank”, “subsidiary”, “person”, and “security” (other than security as used in subsection (b)) have the meanings given to such terms in [section 371c of this title][/us/usc/t12/s371c]; and

         (3) the term “covered transaction” has the meaning given to such term in [section 371c of this title][/us/usc/t12/s371c] (but does not include any transaction which is exempt from such definition under subsection (d) of such section).